jessstringham/7weeksofmaking/week1.md

 Also a thought, I've been numbering them a day later than other folks doing it.
 One of these days I'll post two and realign with others I think.

+## Day 4 (2022-07-10)

+Today I just tried a bunch of video effects.
+It was my first time doing things like that to regular videos.
+Most looked kinda weird and didn't quite look the way I wanted them to.

+I tried out turning an image black-and-white, and then applying a lookup to make some weirder color combinations.

+I also tried using an image to adjust some line positions.
+That was kind of cool.
+But when I tried tubes, it was way too heavy for my computer, and lines were a little too thin to even notice.

+Today I also figured out how to split my screen and show a preview in a Panel (display what's in an `out` operator).
+Because as cool as it looks to have the preview right behind your screen, it was making it hard to see my operators!

+## Day 5 (2022-07-11)

+I had one more idea for the moon shapes that I wanted to do before wrapping up some project post about them.

 # Ideas for future practice days